sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 and matching them with the known set of vulnerable signatures.
 To perform this type of analysis, you can again use ``AmandroidSocket``.
 However, this time you will not need a source-sink manager.

-For the sake of concreteness, let us present a concrete plugin.
+For the sake of concreteness, let us refer to a concrete plugin.
 Below is an excerpt of the ``main`` method of the ``crypto-API misuse detection`` plugin.
 This contains some of aforementioned pieces of code.
 One notable difference is of using ``socket.runWithoutDDA`` instead of ``socket.runWithDDA``.
-Unlike the previous example, here the specific analysis (detecting misuse of a crypto-API) is done after we execute ``socket.runWithoutDDA``.
+Unlike the previous example, here the specific analysis (detecting misuse of a crypto-API) is done after we execute the socket (i.e. ``socket.runWithoutDDA``).
 Another difference is here we collect the analysis results inside the ``main`` method instead of ``onAnalysisSuccess`` method of the ``AmandroidSocketListener``.

 .. code-block:: scala